smriti-joshi/muvi/README.md

 We acknowledge the authors of these works for releasing their code.

-This repository was developed at the [BCN-AIM](https://www.bcn-aim.org/), [Universitat de Barcelona].
+This repository was developed at the [BCN-AIM](https://www.bcn-aim.org/), Universitat de Barcelona, Spain.

 We gratefully acknowledge support from [RadioVal](https://radioval.eu/) (European research and innovation programme grant agreement No 101057699).